-Here are four ideas regarding how to get them saving the planet from as early as primary school.
+Here are four ideas that can help get your kids saving the planet from as early as primary school.

 Kids are fantastic opportunists; making box-forts, toys from egg cartons and Popsicle stick people!
 Encouraging them to get creative and crafty, and reuse and recycle materials for multiple purposes will drill-in good habits for when they’re older.
 Let them loose with a box of toilet paper rolls, frayed shoestrings, cardboard boxes, toilet paper rolls, magazines, spare buttons, wine corks, broken crayons and even old clothes.